-4. Select start and due dates for the assignment.
+4. Adjust settings as desired.
+Select start and due dates for the assignment.
 Specific times are also selected.
 Students are only able to submit once the start date and time has passed.
-After the due date and time, students will be blocked unless late submissions are enabled.
-GradeMark and Peer Review users must select a post date for the assignment.
 The post date comes after the due date and determines when marked papers or grades will be available for student view

 Creating checkboxes for completion in Moodle:

 - Go to your Moodle course, and choose “Edit settings” from the Course Administration menu on the left hand side of the screen.

 - Scroll to the bottom of page and click the Completion Tracking heading.
 Change no to yes.